NPDES Storm Water (Industrial) General PermitAgency: Environmental Quality

 NPDES permits contain specific permit conditions related to transfer of ownership or control.
 These permits specifically state: "In the event of any change in control or ownership of facilities from which the authorized discharge emanates, the permittee shall submit to the Department 30 days prior to the actual transfer of ownership or control a written agreement between the current permittee and the new permittee containing:

 A transfer of ownership form has been developed for use in this program.
-It can be found in the Michigan Business One Stop.
+The form can be found in the MiWaters Website under Permit Change Forms with the title of: Transfer of Coverage for Facilities with Storm Water Discharges Associated With Industrial Activity.
 The facility with coverage on December 31 will be billed for the annual storm water fee for that year.
-The request should be submitted through MBOS with a copy to the WB District Supervisor.
+The request should be submitted via the MiWaters Website.

 There is no application fee for the Industrial Storm Water Permits.
 The current permit annual fee is $260 and is billed in February of each year.